 Generally after the first phase of contract signing comes a ‘cooling off’ period.
 This in simple terms is a time given to the buyer for conducting any additional research about the property.
 Should the buyer feel something is wrong during their research or even if they change their mind, the contract terms can be revoked and the entire agreement is nullified.

-However this scenario rarely occurs, and most people utilize this time to prepare for settlement, arrange documents and paying stamp duties etc.
+However this scenario rarely occurs, and most people utilise this time to prepare for settlement, arrange documents and paying stamp duties etc.

 A conveyancer during this phase will calculate all the costs associated with the property and verify the property documents provided by the buyer.
 He/she may also conduct a background check on the property you are buying to ensure it has not be acquired, owned or established through illegal means.